everpeace/vagrant-mesos/README.md

 # vagrant-mesos
 Spin up your [Mesos](http://mesos.apache.org) Cluster with [Vagrant](http://www.vagrantup.com)!
 (Both Virtualbox and AWS are supported.)

-This also spins up [Marathon](https://github.com/mesosphere/marathon) (0.7.0-RC2) server node.
-This means you can build your own Mesos+Marathon+Docker PaaS with `vagrant up`!!

-_If you wanted to deploy docker containers, please refer to the chapter "Deploy Docker Container with Marathon" in [thig blog entry](http://frankhinek.com/deploy-docker-containers-on-mesos-0-20/)._
+This also spins up a framework server node in which [Marathon](https://github.com/mesosphere/marathon) (0.7.0-RC2) and [Chronos](http://github.com/mesosphere/chronos) (2.1.0) are runinng.
+This means you can build your own __Mesos+Marathon+Chronos+Docker__ PaaS with `vagrant up`!!
+Marathon works as distributed `init.d` and Chronos works as distributed `cron`!!  _If you wanted to deploy docker containers, please refer to the chapter "Deploy Docker Container with Marathon" in [thig blog entry](http://frankhinek.com/deploy-docker-containers-on-mesos-0-20/)._

 * Using VirtualBox
 	* [Mesos Standalone on VirtualBox](#svb)